-Rationale -> Local issues only; no external support mechanism; culture of signing There is no formally established mechanism to support the negotiation between Salafi armed groups.
+Rationale-> Local issues only; no external support mechanism; culture of signing No formally established mechanism supported the negotiation between the signing parties.
 Moreover, this agreement cannot be linked to the national peace process.
 Indeed, both groups have a Salafist ideology; they oppose the rule of Bashar al-Assad in Syria and reject the idea of a national negotiation to solve the conflict.
-Yet, it seems that both signing parties choose to solve daily pragmatic issues related to their armed struggle through agreements.
+Yet, it seems that both signing parties (especially Hayat Tahrir al-Sham) choose to solve daily pragmatic issues related to their armed struggle through agreements.
 Although one cannot speak of a "culture" of singing peace agreements, the parties are involved (in a non-proactive and non-conscious way) in a persistent practice of signing local agreements.
-The agreement is related to multiple local level processes in Aleppo governorate in 2017.
+The agreement is related to multiple local level processes in Idlib and Hama governorates in early 2018.
+A very similar agreement was signed between the two same parties the day before in nearby Sheikh Mustafa.